 Now we can use our new column as a date in Interactive Mode.

-For more information about creating custom columns, see our documentation.
+For more information about creating custom columns and tables, see our Custom Schema documentation.

 For examples of how to change a column’s data type in the Data Pipeline, check out our article here.